msampathkumar/datadriven/Project Submission.md

 * Int Columns: For some integer columns like Geo location co ordinates, the precision is so good that we can point the location to centimeter level.
 But this seemed to too precise(too much information) and so in hit and trial, when we reduced the precision up to 3 digit we found that our benchmark model was performing well.

-For other numerical model, we are apply labelisation which will work as MinMaxScalar.
+For other numerical model, labeling will work as MinMaxScalar.

 * Object Columns:
 During the sub group plotting we have noticed that minor text capitalization issue and spaces.
 So we have applied a transformer to convert all the object data to lower case ASCII strings.